 Peregrine Falcon Facts: The wandering bird

 The name peregrine falcon comes from the Latin word ‘peregrinus’, which means ‘wanderer’ or ‘pilgrim.
 It is so named because outside of the breeding season these birds travel widely.
+In fact it is one of the most widespread birds in the world.
 The scientific name for a peregrine is Falco Peregrinus.